simtlix/simfinity-fe/FORM_CUSTOMIZATION_README.md

 1. **Automatic Detection**: Customizations are applied based on the entity type from the schema
 2. **State Management**: Field visibility, enabled state, and order are managed automatically
-3. **Error Display**: Custom error messages appear below fields using FormHelperText
+3. **Error Display**: Custom error messages are handled through the onChange function's return value
 4. **Event Handling**: Custom onChange events are executed before the default field change handler

 ## Best Practices